gaqzi/sanitarium.se/_posts/2015-11-14-how-to-ping-a-lost-apple-watch.md

 ---
 # Background

-I just misplaced my Apple Watch in the apartment, looking in the usual places lead nowhere.
-Walking around frustrated I was thinking, "There ought to be a way to make it make some sound.
-Like a [sonar]!".
-I searched the internet but my Google-fu failed me, no obvious way to "ping my watch", like the functionality for [pinging the phone], when I misplace it.
+I just misplaced my Apple Watch in my apartment.
+Walking around looking for it, and getting frustrated, I was thinking, "There ought to be a way to make it make some sound, then I can play [Marco Polo] with the watch".
+But my Google-fu failed me, no obvious way to "ping my watch".
+There's functionality for [pinging the phone] from the watch though.

 But there's a way to make some noise: testing out the alert volume in the companion app on the phone.